Brixel/DoorRequestService/README.md

 ## How to help

-Checkout the code, run the `docker compose` and check if the ldap.env is loaded
+Checkout the code, run `docker compose up -d` and start debugging 🙂

+### API

+Pressing F5 in either VSCode or VS2022 should work to get you started.

+### WebApp

+Running `npm start` inside the [WebApp/doorrequest](./WebApp/doorrequest/) folder should start the WebApp angular application